A Survey on Group Fairness in Federated Learning: Challenges, Taxonomy of Solutions and Directions for Future Research: Introduction

 \paragraph*{\textbf{Contributions}} This paper provides a comprehensive survey of group fairness in FL by categorizing and analyzing existing approaches while highlighting key challenges and identifying future research directions.
 Our main contributions are as follows: \begin{itemize} \item \textit{Overview of Challenges:} We detail the unique challenges of achieving group fairness in FL, such as the complexities involved in preserving client privacy concerning sensitive attributes and managing heterogeneous data distributions.
-These factors make achieving group fairness in FL significantly more challenging than in traditional centralized learning systems. \item \textit{Development of a Taxonomy of Approaches:} We develop the first taxonomy of group fairness approaches in FL, structured around six critical dimensions: (1) Data Partitioning: how data is partitioned among clients; (2) Location: where the fairness mechanism is implemented; (3) Strategies: specific techniques employed to achieve group fairness; (4) Concerns: broader issues associated with achieving group fairness in FL; (5) Sensitive Attributes: how different approaches manage sensitive groups and their intersections to ensure equitable outcomes; (6) Datasets and Applications: the datasets and application domains commonly used in fair FL studies. \item \textit{Identification of Research Gaps:} We identify critical gaps in the existing literature, analysing areas that warrant further investigation, such as managing intersectionality, developing frameworks for studying group fairness in FL, and addressing challenges in less explored areas. \end{itemize}
+These factors make achieving group fairness in FL significantly more challenging than in traditional centralized learning systems. \item \textit{Best Practices for Identifying and Benchmarking:} We discuss strategies for identifying group bias in FL and provides a guidelines for benchmarking fairness, addressing important aspects such as heterogeneity, system constraints, and trade-offs. \item \textit{Development of a Taxonomy of Approaches:} We develop the first taxonomy of group fairness approaches in FL, structured around six dimensions: (1) Data Partitioning: how data is partitioned among clients; (2) Location: where the fairness mechanism is implemented; (3) Strategies: specific techniques employed to achieve group fairness; (4) Concerns: broader issues associated with achieving group fairness in FL; (5) Sensitive Attributes: how different approaches manage sensitive groups and their intersections to ensure equitable outcomes; (6) Datasets and Applications: the datasets and application domains commonly used in fair FL studies. \item \textit{Ethical, Legal, and Policy Considerations:} We explore the broader ethical and regulatory implications of achieving group fairness in FL.
+This includes compliance with key legal frameworks, as well as ethical concerns related to bias mitigation, transparency, and accountability in decentralized learning systems. \item \textit{Identification of Research Gaps:} We identify gaps in the existing literature, analyzing areas that warrant further investigation, such as managing intersectionality, developing frameworks for studying group fairness in FL, and addressing challenges in less explored areas. \end{itemize}